-- Sunday Morning Adult Bible Class at 8:15 a.m.
+- Sunday Morning Catechesis at 8:15 a.m.
 (Catechumens through Adults)

 We gather regularly for instruction in the Word of God, not simply to learn knowledge about God, but that our faith in Jesus Christ might be strengthened, and that we might live by that faith in our lives.
 We call this kind of teaching “catechesis.”
 Receiving our Lord’s teaching from the Holy Scriptures is a way of life for us, young and old alike, from the cradle to the grave.
 Our Lord is with us wherever His Word is faithfully taught and received.
 Jesus said: